 Prices also vary wildly on these tours–from bottom basement prices that cut corners and end up herding people around the country in large buses with sub-standard hotels, to expensive luxury tours that seem geared more for amenities than education or learning.
 You don’t want to choose the former, believe me, and many can not afford the latter.
 Also, most visiting the Holy Land are looking for education and spiritual insights, not entertainment and luxury accommodations.

-I will be leading just such a tour with my colleague Ross Nichols the first week of March, 2018.
-We want to take a relatively small group of around 35 at the most–to allow maximum dialogue and interchange between leaders and participants.
-Our hotels have been carefully selected personally by me–they are all great places to stay–Four Star rated.
+The dates are March 1-11, 2019.
+We want to take a relatively small group of around 35.
+The idea is to keep things at a size that will allow maximum dialogue and interchange between leaders and participants.
+Our hotels have been carefully selected personally by Ross and me–they are all great places to stay–Four Star rated.
 The itinerary of this tour is a composite of all I have experienced in my decades of research and discovery in the Holy Land.
 Even if you have traveled to Israel before, or specifically traveled with Tabor or Nichols, this is the tour for you.

 Our emphasis on this tour will be on New Discoveries in the Holy Land.
 We will take you behind the scenes, exploring new archaeological and textual discoveries as they are related to the key Biblical sites we will visit.
 No tour can cover everything but we will take you, quite literally, from “Dan to Beersheba” (1 Samuel 3:20).
 Our special theme in choosing our sites for this particular tour is that of “Hearing the Voice.”
 We refer here to the particular experiences of key figures of the Bible who have responded to a special spiritual calling: Abraham, Moses, Elijah, Jeremiah, John the Baptist, Jesus, and Paul.
 Participants will be given a detailed syllabus with maps and further reading so you can really prepare for what you are to experience, as well as review it when you get back.